majic79/Blender-AC3D/README.md

 Yes, this is mainly a port of those files to enable the import/export of .ac files in blender 2.5

 ##How do I install it?
-open the blender/2.x/scripts/addons folder, then pull the io_scene_ac3d folder into the addons folder of blender.
-There's an alternative location you can drop it, at ~/.blender/2.x/scripts/addons (linux) or the equivalent windows user profile location.
+open the blender/x.x/scripts/addons folder, then pull the io_scene_ac3d folder into the addons folder of blender.
+There's an alternative location you can drop it, at ~/.blender/x.x/scripts/addons (linux) or c:\Users\[username]\AppData\Roaming\Blender Foundation\Blender\x.x\scrips\addons (Windows 7+), where x.x is the version of Blender and [username] is the Windows user name.

 ##I can't see it in the import/export menu!
 You'll need to enable the script in the user preferences window after installing it - open the user preferences window (File->User Preferences or Ctrl-Alt-U) and then go to the Add-on tab, click the button for Import-Export and then check the box on the right of "Import-Export: AC3D (.ac)"